Stem Cells therapy for fibromyalgia

 Symptoms of Fibromyalgia

-The intensity of the usual fibromyalgia symptoms will differ from one individual to the next and might change based on other aspects such as time of day or the weather conditions.
-Due to the fact that FMS is a persistent condition, the majority of fibromyalgia symptoms may never vanish unless treated.
+The intensity of typical fibromyalgia symptoms varies from person to person and may be influenced by factors such as time of day or weather conditions.
+Because FMS is a persistent condition, the majority of fibromyalgia symptoms may never vanish unless treated.

-fibromyalgia clinical trials and research have shown that most victims display having pain in certain areas, while others might experience total body discomfort including pain in muscles and tendons similar to some patients with multiple sclerosis.fibromyalgia-cell-therapy-prices-thailand-before-after
+Fibromyalgia clinical trials and research have shown that most victims display pain in certain areas.
+In contrast, others may experience generalized discomfort, including muscle and tendon pain, similar to that observed in some patients with multiple sclerosis.fibromyalgia-cell-therapy-prices-thailand-before-after

-Stem cells are considered the building blocks of life due to their amazing creative and natural tendency to regenerate our bodies in case of injuries.
-They are essentially the bodies pharmacy.
+Stem cells are considered the building blocks of life due to their remarkable potential and natural tendency to regenerate our bodies after injury.
+They are essentially the body’s pharmacy.

-expanding-mesenchymal-stem-cell-transplants The Regeneration center offers an effective treatment protocol for Fibromyalgia and Chronic Fatigue.
-Our treatment is unique because our protocol introduces a series of multi-stage therapeutic injections of CD34+ Enriched Mesenchymal stem cells to the patient’s body for a very targeted regeneration therapy.
-Similar multi-stage treatments are also us: Cerebral Palsy, Diabetes type 2, Heart Disease and Idiopathic Pulmonary Fibrosis.
+expanding-mesenchymal-stem-cell-transplants The Regeneration Center offers an effective treatment protocol for Fibromyalgia and Chronic Fatigue.
+Our protocol is unique in that it introduces a series of multi-stage therapeutic injections of CD34+ Mesenchymal stem cells into the patient’s body for targeted regenerative UC-MSC+ therapy.
+Similar multi-stage treatments are also used for movement disorders, Cerebral Palsy, Diabetes type 2, heart disease, and lung disease, such as Idiopathic Pulmonary Fibrosis.

-In times of distress, our bodies release a naturally occurring protein called SDF-1.
-This protein guides the exact movement of other cells surrounding cells to begin homing and help begin the healing process.
-This “homing” function helps the newly introduced stem cells in your body to travel to the appropriate areas for repair duties.
-Autologous (From Your Body) or Allogeneic (HLA Matched and Donated) stem cells are typically isolated from peripheral blood, cord tissue, placental tissue, bone marrow or adipose fat.[1]
+In distress, our bodies release a naturally occurring protein called SDF-1.
+This protein guides the movement of surrounding cells to initiate homing and help begin the healing process.
+This “homing” function enables your body’s newly introduced stem cells to travel to the appropriate areas for repair.
+Autologous (From Your Body) or Allogeneic (HLA-matched and Donated) stem cells are typically isolated from peripheral blood, cord tissue, placental tissue, bone marrow, or adipose fat.[1]

-The cells are then processed and expanded in our single system GMP approved Class 5 Biomedical clean rooms where our microbiologists are able to prepare your therapeutic doses of stem cells.[2]
+The cells are then processed and expanded in our single-system GMP-approved Class 5 Biomedical clean rooms, where our microbiologists can prepare your therapeutic doses of stem cells.[2]

-The prepared MSC enriched stem cells and neurogenic growth factors are reinjected in multiple stages to promote rapid healing of the previously damaged cells.
+The prepared UC-MSC-enriched stem cells and neurogenic growth factors are reinjected in multiple stages to promote rapid healing of previously damaged cells.

-The ability to extract and properly expand/grow stem cells for an extended period of time is unique in the treatments we provide.
-Expansion or lab growing of stem cells is currently prohibited in some countries.[3]
+The ability to extract and expand stem cells for an extended period is unique to our treatments.
+Expansion or in vitro culturing of stem cells is prohibited in some countries, but is essential for managing FMS symptoms.[3]

-Total Number of Stem Cell Infusions for FMS and CF will vary based on Patient needs.
+The total number of stem cell infusions for FMS and CF will vary based on the patient’s needs.

-Types of Cells Used for in Fibromyalgia Treatment Protocol:
+Types of Cells Used for Fibromyalgia Treatment Protocol:

-Enriched Hematopoietic MSC+ Stem cells do not require any invasive surgeries to harvest cells and the staged cell infusions are usually made via intravenous Drips, Intrathecal Injections or radio-guided injections (when necessary).
+Enriched UC-MSC+ Stem cells do not require any invasive surgeries to harvest seed cells, and the multi-stage cell infusions are usually made via intravenous Drips, Intrathecal delivery, or fluoroscopic guided delivery (hospital setting) might be necessary in some cases to bypass the blood-brain barrier.
 [4]

-Post Treatment Rehab – Optional: Physical Rehabilitation is typically not required unless there are other underlying physical issues. with the patients.
-We do however offer complete physical rehabilitation services post-therapy in Bangkok as Optional.
-Our rehab team can assist you upon request for 2-5 hours per day and up to 6 days per week.
-Medical travel visas assistance and extended stay accommodations at a hotel or extended stay apartment for the patient and family can also be provided upon request.
+Post-Treatment Rehab—Optional: Physical Rehabilitation is typically not required unless patients have other underlying physical issues.
+However, we offer complete physical rehabilitation services post-therapy in Bangkok.
+Our rehabilitation team can assist you upon request for 2-5 hours per day, up to 6 days per week.
+Medical travel visa assistance and extended hotel or apartment accommodations for the patient and family can also be provided upon request.

 Functional Healthcare – The Medicine of Connectivity

-Our multi-stage treatment for Fibromyalgia with Stem Cells will require 2-3 weeks in Bangkok depending on the patients’ needs.
-Due to the varying degrees, areas, and sources of injuries, our rheumatologist and medical team will need to better understand a potential patient before a detailed treatment protocol can be provided.
-Upon approval, a detailed treatment plan will be provided that will include the specifics such as day by day calendar with stages, exact total number nights required along with the total medical related costs (excluding accommodations or flights).
-To begin the qualification process for our multi-stage treatment protocol please prepare your recent medical records such as blood and urine tests and contact us today.
+Our multi-stage treatment for Fibromyalgia with Stem Cells will require 10-14 days in Bangkok, depending on the patient’s needs.
+Given the varying degrees, locations, and causes of injuries, our rheumatologist and medical team will need to understand a potential patient better before acceptance.
+Upon completion of the evaluation, a detailed treatment plan will be provided, including specific medical recommendations, a day-by-day calendar with stages, the exact total number of nights required, and the total medical-related costs (excluding accommodations or flights).
+To begin the qualification process for our multi-stage treatment protocol, please prepare your recent medical records, including blood and urine test results, and contact us.

 Published Clinical Citations